 Citi is a CreditCards.com advertising partner.

 Both cards offer some of the longest interest-free balance transfer periods you’ll find on a credit card.
 They also both offer a temporary reprieve on new purchases, giving you time to save up your cash and whittle down your card balances before you’re hit with additional interest.

-The Citi Diamond Preferred card and the Citi Simplicity card offer slightly different benefits, though, so you’ll want to think carefully about what kind of credit card user you are and what you’re hoping to get from a new card before signing up.
+Though very similar, the Citi Diamond Preferred card and the Citi Simplicity card offer slightly different benefits.
+You’ll want to think carefully about what kind of credit card user you are and what you’re hoping to get from a new card before signing up.